Anargha10/travel-i/README.md

 # Travel Itinerary App

-A modern, responsive travel itinerary application built with Next.js, TypeScript, Tailwind CSS, and Radix-UI.
+A modern, responsive travel itinerary application built with Next.js, TypeScript, Tailwind CSS, and Radix UI.
 Plan your trip day by day, view activities at a glance, and manage your schedule in a sleek, mobile-first interface.

 ---